bfontaine/lein-fore-prob/README.md

 [lfp]: https://github.com/broquaint/lein-foreclojure-plugin

-The roadmap to 0.1.0 is:

-* fix TODO/FIXME/XXXs (done)
-* write tests

 A lot of breaking changes might happen before 0.1.0, so don’t rely on a specific version until this one.